Community Living Program

 • Attendance will be tracked, so make sure you register when you attend.

-2. LGBTIQA+ INCLUSION AND ALLY TRAINING – ST ANDREW’S COLLEGE ALUMNA
+2. LGBTIQA+ INCLUSIVITY AND ALLY TRAINING – PCL’s AND ST ANDREW’S COLLEGE ALUMNI

 • It provides information for students on how to be a good ally.
 Their LGBTIQA+ Inclusivity training has a strong focus on understanding the realities that LGBTIQA+ people face and how to better support them.
 They cover topics like terminology, inclusive language, understanding realities for LGBTIQA+ communities, social and health impacts of discrimination and practical ways to support our communities individually and organisationally.